 The blood pressure monitoring devices on our list have all been extensively tested in the field, at community health fairs and against manual readings by a registered nurse.

-The monitoring devices were tested multiple times on men and women, in the correct position for blood pressure readings.
-The registered nurse then manually tested the subject’s blood pressure with a stethoscope and a sphygmomanometer.
+The monitoring devices were tested multiple times on both men and women, in the correct position for blood pressure readings.
+Subjects’ blood pressure were also manually checked with a stethoscope and a sphygmomanometer.
 Measurements from the machine versus the manual reading were compared for accuracy.